leapfrogonline/rstr/README.rst

 ----------------

-If you have custom alphabets of characters that you would like to use with a method shortcut, you can specify them by keyword when instantiating Rstr:
+If you have custom alphabets of characters that you would like to use with a method shortcut, you can specify them by keyword when instantiating an Rstr object:

     >>> from rstr import Rstr
     >>> rs = Rstr(vowels='AEIOU')